 - The whole next episode dealt with the backlash from Turk (Carla's husband) and it was a major plot point about their marriage being in trouble.

-- In Doctor Who, Rose, while possessed by Cassandra, kissed the Doctor.
+- Doctor Who: In "New Earth," Rose, while possessed by Cassandra, kisses the Doctor.
 His response: "Yep.
 Still got it."
-(In a very squeaky voice with eyes glazed-over).
+In a very squeaky voice with eyes glazed-over.

 - Elena's younger brother Jeremy from The Vampire Diaries did a lot more than just kiss his crush when they were both high over the summer.

-- In the Farscape episode "Meltdown", Crichton and Aeryn are affected by fluids from Talyn that make them consumed with mutual lust.
-In one amusing scene they have to snog, frantically complete some essential repairs, then gratefully go back to snogging again.
-Likewise an alien infiltrator increases everyone's emotions prior to draining them in "Twice Shy".
+- In the Farscape episode "Meltdown," Crichton and Aeryn are affected by fluids from Talyn that make them consumed with mutual lust.
+In one amusing scene they have to snog, frantically complete some essential repairs, then gratefully go back to snogging again (this example is actually playing with the concept, as John and Aeryn were already in an intimate relationship during this episode.
+Talyn's fluids just ramped them up into overdrive).
+Likewise, an alien infiltrator increases everyone's emotions prior to draining them in "Twice Shy".
 Chiana's already considerable sex drive is increased, leading to her

 - Chase and Cameron in House during the episode where Cameron was emotional because she was afraid that she had HIV and she was under the influence.
 To elaborate — Cameron had just been exposed to some HIV-infected blood when the patient of the week coughed at her and, in a later scene with the patient, he encourages her to try some of his crystal meth stash.
 She does...and promptly jumps Chase.

 - Pam kisses Jim early on in the second season of the American version of The Office.
 At the time, she's drunk on "second drinks" (melted ice mixing with leftover margarita).